Skip to content

 24h 24h

-Monitors the number of inspection events containing the set fields within a certain time range during Security Check, supporting label filtering for screening.
+Monitor the number of inspection events within a certain time range in Security Check that contain the specified fields.
+Supports adding tag filters for screening.

 Field Description